Women's Champions League on the agenda in Caf meeting | Goal.com

 Exciting times ahead ⚽️🤩 pic.twitter.com/lSkzfArIxN

-Besides the Champions League introduction, another women's football matter on the agenda is the 2020 Africa Women's Cup of Nations, expected to feature 12 teams for the first time, with 36 nations, most teams to participate in the qualifiers.
+Besides the Champions League introduction, another women's football subject on the agenda is the 2020 Africa Women's Cup of Nations, which is expected to feature 12 teams for the first time.
+This expansion is expected to see 36 nations participate in the qualifiers.

-At the moment, the tournament is yet to have a host since the withdrawal of Congo last July and Nigeria and Equatorial Guinea has since confirmed bids for the event, which South Africa had rejected.
+At the moment, the tournament is yet to have a host since the withdrawal of Congo last July.
+Nigeria and Equatorial Guinea have since confirmed bids for the event, which South Africa had rejected.

 Earlier this week, Caf acting secretary Abdelmounaïm Bah raised concerns over the possibility of staging the tournament this year.